Featured Story

 The Confederation of African Football (CAF) has reaffirmed that Kenya, Uganda, and Tanzania will host the 2027 Africa Cup of Nations (AFCON 2027), dismissing speculation that the tournament could be postponed or relocated due to infrastructure delays.

-1 day agoMichael Oduor
+2 weeks agoMichael Oduor

 8 Senegalese fans detained after AFCON final begin hunger strike in Morocco